back-xy/hr-management-api/README.md

 - **Logging & Monitoring**:
   - Database logging for all employee operations
   - File logging with custom employee.log channel
+  - Mail logging for new employee and salary change notifications
   - Action tracking with user details
 - **Data Management Commands**:
   - Delete old logs with configurable timeframe